 Short term debt is for cars and consumer items, all of these items lose their value over time so they are regarded as bad debt.
 Credit cards are also bad debt.
 The reason is that you buy consumables or experiences that will have been consumed even before paying off the debt.

 If you don’t manage your debt properly you can land up with a poor credit score.
 If you don’t know your credit score then you should find out what it is and how it works.

-The payments that you make on a loan are made up of 2 portions, the principle payment and the interest payment.
-The principle is a amount you paid for the house.
-For our R1M house the payments over 20 years would be R8 997pm for 240 months, that adds up to R2.159M.
+The payments that you make on a loan are made up of 2 portions, the principal payment and the interest payment.
+The principal is the amount you paid for the house.
+For our R1M house the payments over 20 years would be R8 997pm for 240 months, which adds up to R2.159M.
 The house cost is R1M and the interest cost is R1.159M.

-For the first payment the principle portion is R1 497 and the interest portion is R7 500.
-Only after 149 months or 12 years does the principle portion become more than the interest portion.
-The last payment in month 240 the principle portion is R8 930 and the interest portion is R67.
+For the first payment the principal portion is R1 497 and the interest portion is R7 500.
+Only after 149 months or 12 years does the principal portion become more than the interest portion.
+The last payment in month 240 the principal portion is R8 930 and the interest portion is R67.
 The graph below shows how in the first 12 years you are mainly paying interest, then only after 12 years do you start paying off more of the actual house value.

 As you can see debt can be very expensive.
 The interest cost can be high and will increase the cost of your purchase significantly.

 Debt should be completely avoided for smaller items like clothing, furniture and holidays and even extended credit card debt.
 Debt does allow us to by items that cost a lot of money like houses and cars.
 But this should be used very carefully and fully within your affordability range.
 Always buy using as big a deposit as possible with the ability to pay off this debt as fast as possible.